c4s4/neon/doc/usermanual.md

 - **version** is an expression that checks required NeON version to run the build file.
 For instance, if your build file requires NeON version *0.12* or greater and a version under *0.15.0*, you would write : `version: 'greaterorequal("0.12") && lower("0.15")'`.
 Have a look at builtins *greater*, *greaterorequal*, *lower* and *lowerorequal*.
 - **properties** is a map of properties of the build file.
 See section *Properties* for more information about build properties.
 - **configuration** is a list of YAML files to load as build properties.
 These YAML files must be maps with string keys.
 This might be a string or a list of strings.
-- **environment** is a map that defines environment for all executed commands.
+- **environment** is a map that defines environment for the build file.
 Environment variables set to empty strings will be unset.
+- **dotenv** is a list of files to load as environment variables.
+These files must be in dotenv format.
+This might be a string or a list of strings.
 - **targets** is a map for targets of the build files.
 This is a map with string keys.

 Most build files will define documentation, default target, properties and targets.
 Thus a simple build file might look like following: